dijevic/Cashys/README.md

 <h1 align="center"> Hi ! this is the  CASHYS backend : </h1>
-<h3 color="red" align="center">A complete backend service for the cashys app </h3>
+<h3 color="#fff" align="center">A complete backend service for the cashys app </h3>

  <br/>

-<p margin="20px">The project has been done with Node js, Express js, mysql , sequelize  & HEROKU for storage and Clever Cloud to storage the DB </p>
+<p>The project has been done with Node js, Express js, mysql , sequelize  & HEROKU for storage and Clever Cloud to storage the DB </p>

 <p>The main idea of this project was to create an API and a full backend service ,  to deal with  all necessary things  to keep on track a money balance and their incomes and debts.  </p>